 Required learning experiences

-The pharmacy practice residency program consists of required and elective learning experiences.
+The pharmacy residency program consists of required and elective learning experiences.
 The required learning experiences and their duration include:

-PGY1 Pharmacy Practice Resident
+PGY1 Pharmacy Resident

-- Pediatric medicine (6 weeks)
+- Pediatric Medicine – Minneapolis (3 weeks)

 - Staffing (Longitudinal learning experience)

-- Teaching certificate (Longitudinal learning experience)
+- Teaching Certificate (Longitudinal learning experience) – Program through the University of Minnesota

 Elective learning experiences

-The PGY1 pharmacy practice residents will have approximately 24 weeks for choosing elective learning experiences from either of Children’s Minnesota hospital campuses to meet their interests.
-In the past, residents have chosen to pursue elective learning experiences in areas including (but not limited to): cardiovascular intensive care, inpatient/outpatient hematology, inpatient/outpatient oncology, medication therapy management, emergency medicine, pharmacogenomics, antibiotic stewardship, toxicology, cystic fibrosis and endocrinology.
 The resident may also choose to repeat a required rotation at either campus.
 It must be noted that the maximum amount of time the resident can spend in the same clinical area is four months.
 Off-site learning experiences outside Children’s Minnesota may also be available for the resident.

 Evaluations